Jimmy-ai1/Independent-Project-1/README.md

 ## Conclusions

-- **Action, Adventure and Comedy films** lead in total box offic gross, proving to be the most commercially successful genres.
+- **Action, Adventure and Comedy films** lead in total box office gross, proving to be the most commercially successful genres.
 - Films with runtimes between **100 to 150 minutes** tend to perform better financially as they strike a balance between depth and watchability.
 - **Temporal trends** - Total returns fluctuate year by year with notable spikes and dips.
-Runtime has generally increased over time, with a few outiliers
+Runtime has generally increased over time, with a few outliers
 - Genres with high audience appeal such as Drama and Documentary tend to have lower gross, while popular genres like Action perform better at box office level despite their lower average ratings.